Kangaroo on Lucky Bay beach in Cape Le Grand National Park, Western Australia (Photo: Tourism Western Australia).

 Two other Western Australian coves also made the top 28, Little Hellfire Bay (17th), also in Esperance, and Turquoise Bay in Exmouth on Ningaloo Reef (50th).
 They were chosen for their grandiose shades of blue and deserted, tranquil surroundings.
 Only one other beach Down Under outside of Western Australia made the list: Whitehaven Beach in Queensland.

-Esperance Island Cruises' Jaimen Hudson, who has photographed spectacular natural landscapes around the world, confirms that the beaches around Esperance are second to none in the world: “The beaches at Esperance are simply amazing, unique in the world.
-We organize tours here every day and our guests are always quick to say that there is something magical about this place that is our home.
-With the turquoise water and white sand, we really do live in a coastal paradise.”
+Jaimen Hudson of Esperance Island Cruises, who has photographed spectacular natural landscapes all over the world, confirms that the beaches around Esperance are unrivalled anywhere in the world: "The beaches of Esperance are simply incredible, unique in the world.
+We organize tours here every day and our guests are always quick to say that there is something magical about this place where we call home.
+With the turquoise water and the white sand, we really do live in a coastal paradise."

 Advertising